Reduced density matrix approach to one-dimensional ultracold bosonic systems: Results

 \subsection{Densities}

 The ground-state energy of our boson system is highly degenerate and we therefore also analyse structural aspects of the ground-state, such as the density, to test the 2-RDM methodology.
-The density is derivable from the 1-RDM as per,
+The density is derivable from the 1-RDM according to

 In Fig.~\ref{figure:ground_state_density} we plot the ground-state density of the $N=10^3$ system for two different interaction strengths $\beta=10$ and $10^3$, where $\gamma=10$ in all cases.
-The density as derived from the RDM methodology is given by the dashed red line, the 1D GPE (solid black line), and 1D NPSE (dash-dotted black line).
+The density as derived from the 2-RDM methodology is given by the dashed red line, the density from the 1D GPE by the solid black line, and the density from the 1D NPSE (dash-dotted black line).

 The interaction strengths in Fig.~\ref{figure:ground_state_density} cover two separate regimes: relatively weakly interacting at $\beta=10$ and strongly interacting at $\beta=10^3$.
-In the former, the RDM density, the 1D GPE, and the 1D NPSE agree, indicating that the RDM method accurately reflects in the mean-field result for appropriate interaction strengths.
-However, for the latter case, where the interactions begin to dominate the ground-state, and the 1D GPE fails to capture the density, the RDM density agrees well with the density derived from the 1D NPSE.
-These results collectively demonstrate the capacity of the RDM methodology to capture structural properties of the ground-state for large particle numbers (i.e., $N=10^3$) and up to large interaction strengths $\beta=10^3$.
+In the former, the density obtained using the 2-RDM methodology, the 1D GPE, and the 1D NPSE agree, indicating that the 2-RDM method accurately reflects in the mean-field result for appropriate interaction strengths.
+However, for the latter case, where the interactions begin to dominate the ground-state and the 1D GPE fails to capture the density, the 2-RDM density agrees well with the density derived from the 1D NPSE.
+These results collectively demonstrate the capacity of the 2-RDM methodology to capture structural properties of the ground-state for large particle numbers (i.e., $N=10^3$) and up to large interaction strengths $\beta=10^3$.

-We note that, due to the use of a limited basis (of rank $20$) for the RDM methodology, very small ripples appear within the density, particular for panel b) in Fig.~\ref{figure:ground_state_density}; it is expected that in the limit of a large basis rank these ripples would disappear.
+We note that, due to the use of the limited basis of rank $20$ for the 2-RDM methodology, very small ripples appear within the density, particularly for panel b) in Fig.~\ref{figure:ground_state_density}; it is expected that in the limit of a large basis rank these ripples would disappear.
 Notably, these are not structural ripples that reflect complex phenomenology within the ground-state, as, for example, indicated in the correlation function in the TG gas in Fig.~\ref{figure:ground_state_energy_tonks}.
-This is because $N=10^3$ is sufficiently larger to minimise these effects within the density profile.
+This is because $N=10^3$ is sufficiently large to minimise these effects within the density profile.